Schedule Service

 Every installation is unique, and the complexity of the job directly impacts the labor costs.
 A straightforward setup in an accessible space will take less time and cost less than a project that requires significant modifications.
 For instance, installing a ductless system might involve carefully drilling through exterior walls to connect the indoor and outdoor units.
 If the installation requires opening up walls or ceilings to run refrigerant lines, that will add to the time and cost.
 Our team always provides a clear air conditioning installation plan so you know exactly what to expect.

-What Are Your Cooling Options Without Ductwork?
+Your Top Cooling Options Without Ductwork

 Living in Texas without central air can feel like an impossible challenge, especially in an older home that wasn’t built with ductwork.
 The good news is you don’t have to resort to a collection of box fans or suffer through the summer heat.
 Modern HVAC technology offers several fantastic ways to cool your home efficiently and effectively, no ducts required.
 These systems are designed to be less invasive than a traditional HVAC installation, giving you the comfort you deserve without needing a major home renovation.
 Many homeowners are surprised to learn they can get powerful, even cooling without tearing open walls to install bulky ductwork.